 Why enabling a remote workforce requires converging security at the edge

-Data loss prevention (DLP) capabilities within a CASB (Cloud Access Security Broker) solution have emerged as the most effective platform to prevent legitimate remote users from accidentally or maliciously sharing business data that could put an organization at risk.
+Data loss prevention (DLP) capabilities within a CASB (cloud access security broker) solution have emerged as the most effective platform to prevent legitimate remote users from accidentally or maliciously sharing business data that could put an organisation at risk.

 But what about external malicious threats?
 How should we protect against these threat vectors when the workforce is highly decentralised across a multitude of locations and using a variety of managed and unmanaged devices to access corporate data?

 Network security solutions such as firewalls, secure web gateways and anti-virus software products have been deployed for years to protect against ‘outsider’ threats, i.e., malicious attacks from hackers looking to steal confidential business data.

 That worked well when most users worked out of the office and just a few users worked from home or on the road.
 The cost and performance overhead of a VPN for a handful of users was a good trade-off.